Smart, responsive legal services

 We simply can’t afford to not return calls.

-The thing we try hardest to do is be nice.
+The thing we try hardest to do is be respectful.
 And professional.

 Because we can’t take you for granted.